umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/ui-extensions/README.md

 Define order line properties to be editable in the cart/order editor

 ## [Store Menu Items](./store-menu-items.md)
-Define custom menu items to display a store menue
+Define custom menu items to display a store menu